 Maybe – but not usually.

-Point #1: The Company that offers the cheapest price is generally showing you a couple of things.
-One that they are new and or that they don’t really know what their cost is, meaning they are likely not to be in business for long.
+Point #1: The company that offers the cheapest price is generally showing you a couple of things.
+One that they are new and/or that they don’t really know what their cost is, meaning they are likely not to be in business for long.
 If you are only concerned about one or two items you can probably have a specialist come out and look at it for less than the inspection, or you can even have a friend or relative look at it and give you their expert advice.

-On the other hand, if you want a through inspection that gives you information on every major system – if you want to know the status of all the major systems in the home – then you need to hire a company that does it full time and specializes in looking at more than just a few parts of the home.
+On the other hand, if you want a thorough inspection that gives you information on every major system – if you want to know the status of all the major systems in the home – then you need to hire a company that does it full time and specializes in looking at more than just a few parts of the home.
 You want to hire the inspector that understands that they are working for you and no one else.
 You are their main concern and making sure that you understand the condition of the house is their first priority.

-Because hiring someone to do a home inspection for you is something that most homebuyers only do once every 3 –5 years you are likely not even going to realize if you received a poor inspection until it is too late.
+Because hiring someone to do a home inspection for you is something that most homebuyers only do once every 3-5 years you are likely not even going to realize if you received a poor inspection until it is too late.
 So remember that the price you pay may not give you the information that you are hoping for with many inspectors.

 Many homeowners have learned that the low price they pay for a cheap inspection also means there is less standing behind that inspection.

-And if you have hired a cheap inspector, you too may have experienced the problem of getting back in touch with him when and if there was a problem or if you needed a re-inspect and he was to busy to get you taken care of in a timely manner.
-Also many cheap inspectors will not have the ability to take care of all the inspections that you may wish or need and you end up having to call someone else to do other parts of the home.
+And if you have hired a cheap inspector, you too may have experienced the problem of getting back in touch with him when and if there was a problem or if you needed a re-inspect and he was too busy to get you taken care of in a timely manner.
+Also, many cheap inspectors will not have the ability to take care of all the inspections that you may wish or need and you end up having to call someone else to do other parts of the home.

 As in all businesses and professions, the home inspection industry has its share of bad apples.
 I take no pleasure in telling you this, but some are unethical – and, sadly, a few are dishonest.
 By their deep concern for others besides you then they may leave you hanging and missing vital information that you should have to make a complete and informed decision.
 This is another reason you want to make sure you hire an inspector that has your best interest at heart.
 You want to hire an inspector that is less influenced by others.
 The cheaper the inspector the higher the chance he is concerned about others besides you.